 Access the SHS Financial and General Consent policy here: Financial and General Consent Policy.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Uses and Disclosures of Protected Health Information (PHI)
+Uses and Disclosures of Student Health Records (SHR)

-Texas A&M University Student Health Services may use PHI for the purposes of treatment, payment, and health care operations, in most cases without your written permission.
-Examples of our use of your PHI for these purposes are:
+Texas A&M University Student Health Services may use SHR for the purposes of treatment, payment, and health care operations, in most cases without your written permission.
+Examples of our use of your SHR for these purposes are:

-For Payment – This includes any activities we must undertake in order to get reimbursed for the services we provide to you, including such things as organizing your PHI and submitting bills to insurance companies (either directly or through a third party billing company) management of billed claims for services rendered, medical necessity determinations and reviews, utilization review, and the collection of outstanding accounts.
+For Payment – This includes any activities we must undertake in order to get reimbursed for the services we provide to you, including such things as organizing your SHR and submitting bills to insurance companies (either directly or through a third party billing company), management of billed claims for services rendered, medical necessity determinations and reviews, utilization review, and the collection of outstanding accounts.